 She explained to me how she cans tomato puree and then makes the sauce later.
 The processing time for tomatoes (time in the canner) is the same no matter what shape your tomatoes are in (whole, halves, diced, sauced, etc), so why not puree them now and make them into sauce later?
 I love my mother-in-law’s spaghetti sauce and I love time-savers (which this definitely is), so I was all ears.

-For those who aren’t experienced canners, I will go through all the steps.
+For those who aren’t experienced canners, don’t worry!
+I will go through all the steps.
+You can totally do this!

 1– Gather, Wash and Core Tomatoes